 Your ability to lose yourself in a story helps transport others to worlds unknown.
 Whether your interest is in live performance or film, come hone your skills to better express and convey the emotions that bring a story to life.

-The BA program in theatre with a concentration in acting provides students with a rigorous academic and hands-on theatre education that emphasizes performance in both live theatre and recorded media.
+The BA program in theatre with a concentration in acting provides students with a hands-on education that emphasizes performance in both live theatre and recorded media.
 Within the context of a comprehensive liberal arts education, the program prepares students for both advanced graduate study in the field and entry-level careers in acting and performance.
 The program offers specialty coursework in the following areas:

 - new work development